What if I told you that it is possible to travel around the world on $40US/day for on the ground expenses (everything excluding airfare)?

 Malaysia is a country that seems to get lost in the shuffle when talking about travel in Southeast Asia.
 Thailand has been a mainstay for decades, while countries like Vietnam and Laos have gained steam lately as popular travel destinations.
 But if you are in the region already and looking for another cheap country to travel in, consider Malaysia.

 Like Cambodia, accommodation is cheap in Malaysia.
 A private room, with air conditioning, will only set you back about $20-$25.
 Kuala Lumpur may see those costs rise a bit, but travelers can still get a nice room for as little as $30.

-If you’re a foodie, then there aren’t many better or more unique cuisines than in Malaysia.
+If food is a big part of your travels, then there aren’t many better or more unique cuisines than in Malaysia.
 A fusion of Chinese and Indian, amongst the other flavors of Southeast Asia, creates a cuisine that is not only top notch and unlike any other you’ll find, but also super cheap.
 Street meals only cost about $1-2, while restaurants won’t see your wallet hit much more.
 Even if you eat out all three meals, $10/day is a realistic food budget, provided you’re willing to forego western options.
 And with the range of options in Malaysia, why wouldn’t you?